Funds and Partners

 In terms of type of activity, the funding distribution between drugs and crime programmes was as follows:

 UNODC has experienced a marked shift in the composition of its funding over the past few years.
-Since the creation of UNODC, the share of the major donor group in total funding has declined from 85 per cent to about 60 per cent in 2012.
-Newly emerging and national donors accounted for about 32 per cent of UNODC funding in 2012.
-Other non-traditional donors and partners, including United Nations entities and multi-donor trust funds, other intergovernmental institutions and the private sector, are gradually but steadily increasing their share in the overall funding of UNODC compared to previous years :
+Since the creation of UNODC, the share of the major donor group in total funding has declined from 85 per cent to about 60 per cent in 2014.
+Newly emerging and national donors accounted for about 33 per cent of UNODC funding in 2014.
+Other non-traditional donors and partners, including United Nations entities and multi-donor trust funds, other intergovernmental institutions are gradually but steadily increasing their share in the overall funding of UNODC compared to previous years:

-In accordance with resolution A/RES/64/293 Article 38 of the General Assembly on 12 August 2010 - United Nations Global Plan of Action to Combat Trafficking in Persons, UNODC administers the United Nations Voluntary Trust Fund for Victims of Trafficking in Persons, especially Women and Children which aims to provide humanitarian, legal and financial aid to victims of trafficking in persons.
+General Assembly Resolution A/RES/64/293, Article 38, of 12 August 2010, also known as the United Nations Global Plan of Action to Combat Trafficking in Persons, established the United Nations Voluntary Trust Fund for Victims of Trafficking in Persons (UNVTF) and assigned UNODC with the management of the Fund.
+The UNVTF's mandate is to provide humanitarian, legal and financial aid to victims of trafficking in persons worldwide.
+The Trust Fund is guided by 5-member Board of Trustees appointed by the UN Secretary General, with due regard to geographical representation.